JamesLavin/simple_time_series/README.md

 Example:

-Imagine you have recorded over the past week the number of pizzas consumed, the number of miles run, and the number of tasks done.

-You have these stored in simple Ruby arrays (that you can name anything you want):
+Imagine you have recorded over the past week the number of pizzas you have consumed, the number of miles you've run, and the number of tasks you've done and you have stored these values in simple Ruby arrays (that you can name anything you want):

     pizzas = [0, 0, 1, 0, 0.5, 0, 2]
     miles = [2.2, 3.1, 0.0, 4.3, 1.2, 12.2, 2.3]